-Hunting regulations are first and foremost the law.
+Hunting regulations, season dates, license information are first and foremost the law.
 They are in place to protect populations and to ensure proper management of all wildlife.
 Although sometimes it may seem like it, these regulations are not arbitrary, nor are they set in stone (still the law though).
 Changes to the regulations directly correlate to population numbers, reproductive success and conservation strategies each year.
 With all this in mind, let’s look at a few examples from my home state.

 In Oregon, we are required to purchase an annual hunting license valid for one calendar year.
 Come January 1, even if a license was purchased the day before, a new license must be in hand to legally hunt.
 However, a hunting license is not synonymous with an upland bird endorsement, which is valid from July 1 to June 30 of the following year and must be purchased separately.
 In total, I spend roughly $45 a year to legally upland bird hunt.